Nonlinear semigroups and limit theorems for convex expectations: Introduction

-for a family of linear semigroups $(S_\lambda(t))_{t\geq 0}$.
+for a family $(S_\lambda)_{\lambda\in\Lambda}$ of linear semigroups $(S_\lambda(t))_{t\geq 0}$ and a function $\phi\colon\Lambda\to [0,\infty]$.
 It is also possible to define the semigroup as the limit of a decreasing sequence, see~\cite{BEK, FKN}, where the authors study semigroups corresponding to Markov processes with uncertain transition probabilities.
-While Chernoff required in his original work convergence with respect to a metric, convergence w.r.t. the (weighted) supremum norm can not be expected in the present setting.
-However, Goldys et al.~\cite{GNR} have recently shown that the so-called mixed topology, which is not metrizable, is suitable to study (linear) semigroups and characterize Markov processes via their infinitesimal generator.
+While Chernoff's original work requires convergence w.r.t. a metric, convergence w.r.t. the supremum norm cannot be expected in the present setting.
+On the other hand, it has been recently shown in~\cite{GNR} that the non-metrizable mixed topology between the supremum norm and the topology of uniform convergence of compacts is suitable to study (linear) semigroups and characterize Markov processes via their infinitesimal generators.
 Note that a sequence $(f_n)_{n\in\N}$ converges in the mixed topology if and only if it is bounded w.r.t. the (weighted) supremum norm and converges uniformly on compacts.
 In particular, by Dini's theorem, the previously mentioned monotone convergence implies convergence in the mixed topology.
 Moreover, compactness in the mixed topology can be characterized by Arz\'ela-Ascoli's theorem, i.e., equicontinuity of the sequence $(I(\nicefrac{t}{n})^n f)_{n\in\N}$ rather than monotonicity.
-The latter property will never be satisfied for the intended applications of the approximation result to limit theorems for convex expectations.
+For the intended application of the approximation result to limit theorems for convex expectations, it can not be guaranteed that the sequence $(I(\nicefrac{t}{n})^n f)_{n\in\N}$ is non-decreasing.

 Second, since the convergence in equation~\eqref{eq:intro} is based on relative compactness, we obtain a priori only convergence for a subsequence, i.e.,